catamphetamine/webpack-isomorphic-tools/README.md

           return webpack_isomorphic_tools_plugin.style_loader_filter(module, regex, options, log)
         }

-        // in production mode there's no webpack "style-loader",
+        // In production mode there's no Webpack "style-loader",
+        // so `module.name`s of the `module`s created by Webpack "css-loader"
+        // (those which contain CSS text)
-        // so the module.name will be equal to the asset path return regex.test(module.name)
+        // will be simply equal to the correct asset path return regex.test(module.name)
       },